elugo1/Touchdesigner-Resources/1_Installation/README.md

 ![Alt text](<Images_anatomy/Screenshot 2023-07-15 203734.png>)

 As shown above, when you select an operator it will be highlighted with a green line, and in the top right of the network editor there will be a window with the name of the selected node.
 That is the     `Parameter window` and is where 90% of your file linking/animation/math will happen within the patching world.
 Every yime you select a node, that node's parameter will populate the windowl.
-Each node's parameters are unique, and will affect that node in different words
+Each node's parameters are unique, and will affect that node in different ways

 If you ever have a node, and you want to know it's function, you can click `?` on the parameters window to go to touchdesigner's documentation for that specific node.

 You can start in your touchdesigner journey by clicking `+` on the file parameter and selecting a test video to manipulate.

 Why don't you also tap the `P` button to get rid of the parameters window.
-We will bring it back later, but for now it's just blovking our view of the network editor
+We will bring it back later, but for now it's just blocking our view of the network editor

 ![Alt text](<Images_anatomy/Screenshot 2023-07-15 203736.png>)